 Monica Lee is recognized as a highly sought after distinguished collaborative artist and music instructor.
 Performing locally and internationally, Monica has performed in various concerts with fellow musicians from the Vancouver Symphony Orchestra, Vancouver Metropolitan Orchestra and the North Korean Pianist, Kim Cheong-Wool.
 Monica has also conducted and collaborated in large and small ensembles, such as choirs, concert and jazz bands, alongside performing flute, clarinet, saxophone and trumpet.
 She was also a member of the University Singers ensemble, singing in numerous concerts.

 Monica presently performs collaborative works in several festivals across North America including the Canadian Music Competition, Performing Arts BC Provincial Festival, Federation of Canadian Music Festival and Seattle Young Artists Music Festival.
 She enjoys adjudicating in festivals and giving masterclasses and workshops.
+She is also an ensemble member of the Apollo Duetto and Quartetto Vivo, performing in concerts and creating recordings of various genres of music.

 Monica has worked countless hours in non-profit organizations, creating events that feature young, talented musicians.
 She has also performed in many benefit and charity concerts, making appearances on live television.

 Born and raised in Vancouver, Monica comes from a family of musicians, her father being a past choral conductor and piano technician, and a brother who is a successful pianist and instructor.
 Monica has studied at the University of British Columbia and the Vancouver Academy of Music, obtaining her Bachelor of Music Degree in Piano Performance.
 She has also achieved her Royal Conservatory of Music Piano Performers and Teachers Diplomas with distinction.
 She is recognized as an advanced certified specialist for the Royal Conservatory of Music for piano and theory examinations.
-Monica had her musical training with Edward Parker, Lorraine Ambrose and Jane Coop.
+Monica had her musical training with Edward Parker, Winfried Rompf, Lorraine Ambrose and Jane Coop.
 She has had masterclasses with international renowned pianists with Rena Sharon, Angela Cheng, Louie Lortie, Marek Jablonski, Kevin Fitzgerald, Anton Kuerti and Kum Sing Lee.